Self ..The End of an Era ..Whale watching ..Self ..Married 50 years!

-Look, all marriages struggle at times but we two weathered the storms and have come clear after 50 years.
+Look, all marriages struggle at times but we two weathered the storms and have come out clear after 50 years.

 We were married by the newly appointed Registrar in Darwin in Judith’s school friend Annette’s house.
 Roy, her husband, was a Policeman and a house was provided with the job.
 So I came up with the idea to celebrate our 50th with them.
 They now live in Bundaberg, Queensland.

 After much soul searching we decided not to tow the van this time, but to stay in Motels along the way there and back.
 This also gave us the opportunity to go Sandpoint near Bribie Island to catch up with friends we have not see for a while.
 In Bundaberg we would stay with Ross and Nancy as they have a very level house and enough space but their house lies 50 metres off the Childers/Bundaberg Highway.
 Roy and Annette’s house was on three levels and impossible for me to move around in with a wheelchair.

 We had a good drive there and back, clocked up a little over 5000 km and drove two different routes..
 It was great to catch up with our old mates again